 Always start a new answer at the top of a new page, this makes it clear to an examiner where your answer starts and finishes and also provides some room at the end of each answer that, if you have time, you can come back to if required (this should only be done if you feel you have the time and that all other answers are as comprehensive as they need to be).

 Applying marketing theory to real-life examples is an excellent way of highlighting your knowledge of particular areas.
 Do your research before the exam and start to build up a portfolio of well-executed real-life marketing projects that could be used to back up the theory in your answers.

 They say that practice makes perfect and in this instance it couldn't be truer.
 Like baking a good cake, one of the best pieces of advice I can give is to practice, practice answering the past papers that are available (https://www.cim.co.uk/MyCIM/PastExamPapers.aspx - you will need an account to view), this will get you use to the time it takes to answer particular sections and back into the habit of actually writing with a pen and not a keyboard!

 Remember to plan your answers, in bullet form if necessary, taking the time to read the questions set in front of you, structuring your answers so that they are easy to read including plenty of real life examples to back up your well-known theory.
 Make sure that time is on your side by working out how long you have for each section and above all, good luck!

-This blog was created by Pete Sumpton the very knowledgable Marketing Director for moocreations.co.uk and a Digital Marketing Communications Tutor for Professional Academy.
-For more of his insights in to the world of Digital Marketing Communications follow moocreations on Twitter or download a prospectus for a Digital Marketing or Marketing Communications Qualification accredited by the CIM's CAM Foundation!
+This blog was created by Pete Sumpton the very knowledgeable Marketing Director for moocreations.co.uk and a Marketing Tutor for Professional Academy.
+For more of his insights in to the world of Digital Marketing follow moocreations on Twitter or download a prospectus for a Digital Marketing or Marketing Qualification accredited by the CIM!